 - the layoff is normal and expected for the industry, or

 - the layoff is permitted by an employment contract that was in place prior to the lay off.

 It is up to the employer to prove that the temporary layoff falls into one of the allowable categories.
 If they can not, the layoff will likely be considered a termination of employment.

-If the temporary layoff is permitted, the maximum length of the layoff permitted by the Employment Standards Act is 13 weeks within a 20 week period.
+If the temporary layoff is permitted, the maximum length of the layoff permitted by the Employment Standards Act is 24 weeks expiring on August 30, 2020.